So here it is – my first travel list of the new year.

 Update – Middle Eastern travels: Definite plans for 2009 include the United Arab Emirates and probably Oman.
 For now, we have tickets to fly to Dubai on 2 April; everything else, we’ll take in stride.

 I like odd countries and saw a few in 2008.
 What could be some interesting ones in 2009, I wonder?
 I keep looking at Air Baltic’s route map and like the idea of Azerbaijan, Armenia and Georgia; perhaps one of these?
 The Russian enclave Kaliningrad is another possibility.
-And to Poland to visit my brother who quit his job, sold everything and began studying medicine in Gdansk.
+And to Poland to visit my brother who quit his job, sold everything and started medical school in Gdansk.